Published 6th April 2023

 the role of hormones in hair texture

-can your hair texture change?
+HOW DOES your hair texture change?

 As estrogen levels decline, the production of natural oils in the scalp decreases, which can leave hair feeling dry and brittle.
-Dry hair is more prone to frizz.
-This can lead to an increase in flyaways and an overall coarser texture.

 Another way that menopause can change hair texture is by causing hair to become thinner or finer.